ksu-is/Sleep-Tracker/README.md

 # Tailored suggestions and encouragement based on the user’s school-work-life balance to help improve sleep quality.
 Perhaps add a "How are you feeling from 1-10" in different categories
 # Journal Entry vibes
 # Relaxation suggestions vibe...
 Would we be able to link music?

+# I dont think we'd be able to link music, but defintely worth looking into I know it helps me sleep